 Early on I posted the clamps I purchased.
 At first they were fine for holding the strips but as I get into the twisting strips the forces are simply too much and easily overwhelm the clamping power of them.
 So a run to Menards today and I got some 2″ clamps.
 By the picture you can see the size difference.
 These clamp down with much more force.
 Normally $2.99, on sale for $.99!
 I got 10 to try out and they worked really well.
 I think I’ll stop for some more tomorrow.
 In hind sight I’d recommend just go with these and skip the smaller ones I had purchased.

-After each strip before and after beveling I check and if the kayak is coming loose from the forms I hit it with the hot glue again.
+After each strip, both before and after beveling, I check and if the kayak is coming loose from the forms and if so I hit it with the hot glue again.
 In once sense it’s a little frustrating that it keeps coming loose, but it’s good to know when I’m ready to remove it I should come out with little trouble.
 The new clamps are working well (with the wood “U” blocks) for holding it in place while the hot glue sets up.
 If you let it creep away from the forms then the bevel angles aren’t right.
 You want the strips making good contact with the previous strips and against the forms to help keep the shape consistent, smooth and fair.

 The next challenge that just came up is the stern stem.
 I’ve reached the top and now need to curve the strips over and start to attach them to each other.
 The first strip required a lot of planing and fitting and planing and fitting and… until I was able to get about what I was looking for.
 It was hand beveled to fit against the form and the strip already glued in place and then the end was worked extensively to bring it to a shape that should fit up against the strip that will go on the other side.
 A little hard to describe but hopefully obvious in the pictures.
 The stem itself was also worked with the hand plane and a chisel for each strip to ensure good contact.
 For now the strips are just cut off rough.
 Later this will all be cleaned up with the outer stems are installed.